-It is likely that from 1066 and the Norman invasion there was a small wooden castle in Usk on the site of the current castle.
+It is likely that from 1066 and the Norman invasion there was a small wooden castle in Usk to the north of the current castle.
 A small settlement would have developed round this castle.
 However, Richard “Strongbow” de Clare, the local Marcher Lord, created a new planned town which was constructed along with the Priory of nuns, the church of St Mary and a new stone keep for the castle.
 This would be between 1154 and 1170.
 As well as laying out the streets and building plots, a defensive ditch was built round the town.

 Rectangular building plots and roads were laid out, centred around the main centre and market at Twyn Square.
 All plots were let at the same annual rent of one shilling and those taking the plots had to build on them within a certain time.
 The properties were narrower nearer the market square which would be the best trading location and wider further out in the town.
 The modern town, with medieval and later extensions, still matches this plan.